GreenhouseCI/blog.greenhouseci.com/_posts/2015-01-12-robotium-and-espresso.md

 1. This is the number one reason why you should be using a CI solution like Greenhouse.
 Outsource the running of tests to a safe environment, so that you can keep working on your code and be notified only if something goes South.
 Outsourcing it to the continuous integration server is not a silver bullet though.
 If the test suite takes 3 hours to run, you will get the results 3 hours later regardless.
 This is why your tests should be fast as well.
 2. It is easy to see why UI tests might not be as reliable as unit tests.
 Navigating between different activities can cause subtle timing issues.
 The typical solution to timing issues is using a sufficiently long timeout or employing a number of retries to some operation.
 In addition to being annoying to write, timeouts and retries make your tests painfully slow.
 3. This point is difficult to argue against.
-If you are dealing with a short term project UI testing might be infeasible.
+If you are dealing with a short term project UI testing might be, infeasible.
 However, for a long term project spanning multiple years, UI testing can actually become cost-efficient.
 4. Kudos to QA Steve for his wonderful work.
 But the truth of the matter is that you shouldn't expect UI tests to find new bugs.
 UI tests should be used for regression - to make sure that your new changes do not break previously working functionality.
 5. This point can be alleviated by employing test driven development.
 Start out by what you want to see happening in the UI.
 Iterate on your code until the functionality matches the tests.

 The two most popular UI frameworks for Android today are Espresso and Robotium.
-From the previous discussion we concluded that UI tests should be 1) **easy to write** 2) **fast** 3) **reliable**.
+Both of the frameworks are built on top of Android Instrumentation.
+From the previous discussion we concluded that UI tests should be
+1) **easy to write** 2) **fast** 3) **reliable**.
 We will review the two frameworks according to these criteria.

-Both of the frameworks are built on top of Android Instrumentation.

 Robotium
 --------

 Robotium really improves on the simplicity of writing tests in comparison to native Android Instrumentation.
 Android Instrumentation forces you to write a lot of boilerplate for retrieving UI elements from the views.
-Robotium, on the other hand, provides you with the Solo object that has a sort of a point and click interface.
+Robotium, on the other hand, provides you with the Solo object that provides are more human-friendly interface.

+To best illustrate the difference between the two, imagine a simple login screen with two input fields (username and password) and a submit button.

+To test the login form in Android Instrumention, we would have to write something like this:

+<pre><code>EditText username = (EditText) mActivity.findViewById(R.id.username);
+EditText password = (EditText) mActivity.findViewById(R.id.password);
+Button loginButton = (Button) mActivity.findViewById(R.id.submit_button);
+username.requstFocus();
+username.setText("MyUsername");
+password.requstFocus();
+password.setText("MyPassword");
+loginButton.performClick();</code></pre>

+This, as you can imagine, is quite cumbersome.
+A more intuitive way would be writing the tests from a user's perspective.
+<pre><code>robo.enterText(0, "user-name");
+robo.enterText(1, "password");
+robo.clickButton(0);</code></pre>
+Which translates into

+1. "Enter MyUsername into the first field"
+2. "Enter MyPassword into the second field"
+3. "Press the first button"

 Robotium provides timeout based mechanisms to cope with timing issues that are inherent to UI testing.
 The downside of using timeouts is that they are not reliable and slow the testing down considerably.

-TODO: Examples here.

 Espresso
 --------

 Previously we mentioned that writing and debugging tests can be cumbersome due to synchronization issues.
 Add a little sleep or retry here, and another timeout there, it all starts to add up.
 Soon your test suite will take too long to run.
-Furthermore, the tests start to fail randomly, leaving your wondering if your app is broken or whether there is some annoying timing issue at play.
+Furthermore, the tests start failing randomly, leaving your wondering whether your app is broken or if there is some annoying timing issue at play.

 Espresso improves on this situation immensely.
 For both regular Android Instrumentation tests and Robotium, the tests run in a separate thread from the UI without any synchronization.
 Espresso automatically synchronizes the UI with the tests actions and assertions, so you do not have to worry about timing issues anymore.
 As a result, the tests are both more reliable and fast.

 In addition, Espresso makes use of the Hamcrest selectors.
 Hamcrest string matchers make finding views a lot easier and flexible in comparison to both Robotium's Solo and the Android Instrumentation.

-TODO: Examples here.
+<pre><code>
+onView(withId(R.id.submit_button)).perform(click()).check(matches(isDisplayed()));</code></pre>
+This following snippet follows where we left off with the login screen example.
+The snippet, which reads like it is written in some cool functional language, performs a click on the submit button and check if it is displayed after that.
+The ability to filter and combine different matchers make Espresso very powerful and useful.

 New features
 ------------